ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Baselines and Results

-\cite{DBLP:conf/corl/MandlekarXWNWK021-whatmattersinbc} show that imitation learning algorithm performance heavily depends on how the demonstrations were collected, particularly on how ``multimodal'' the data is.
-For example, many behavior cloning algorithms regress actions and perform poorly when trained on motion planning or human teleoperated data, but can perform very well if trained on data generated by a deterministic neural network.
-With this caveat in mind, we explicitly track in all our imitation learning (online and offline) baselines how many demonstrations are used (an integer), what type of demonstrations are used (neural net, motion planning, or human), and where the demonstrations are sourced from exactly (a longer description e.g. neural net trained via TD-MPC2, teleoperation via Meta-Quest VR).
-On the ManiSkill3 Weights and Biases online dashboard, these key configurations over the dataset can be searched/filtered, enabling users to easily compare algorithm performance on any demonstration dataset ablation they wish.
+\citet{DBLP:conf/corl/MandlekarXWNWK021-whatmattersinbc} show that imitation learning algorithm performance heavily depends on how the demonstrations were collected, particularly on how ``multimodal'' the data is.
+For example, some behavior cloning algorithms perform poorly when trained on motion planning or human teleoperated data, but can perform very well if trained on data generated by a deterministic neural network.
+With this caveat in mind, we explicitly track in all our LfD baselines the number of demonstrations used (an integer), what type of demonstrations are used (RL generated, motion planning, or human), and where the demonstrations are sourced from exactly (a longer description e.g. neural net trained via TD-MPC2, teleoperation via Meta-Quest VR).
+Imitation learning results on some environments are shared in Appendix \ref{appendix:il_baselines}.

-Furthermore, we provide shared code/evaluation harnesses that enable users to easily use a vectorized CPU backend or the GPU simulation backend for fast evaluation of imitation learning policies during training.
-Success/fail once/at the end metrics are similarly also required and reported automatically following the same evaluation setup as RL algorithms.
-The final results on the Wandb dashboard are still being uploaded.